hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 }
 ```

-In the next blog post of this series we will have a look at a more secure implementation of the client_secret, using a key chain manager to read the client_secret.
+In the next blog post in this series we will have a look at a more secure implementation of the client_secret, using a key chain manager to read the client_secret.